Keyfactor/f5-bigiq-rest-orchestrator/readme_source.md

   - **Depends on**=unchecked
   - **Required**=unchecked

+- **Use Token Authentication Provider Name** - optional - If Use Token Authentication is selected, you may optionally add a value for the authentication provider F5 Big IQ will use to retrieve the auth token.
+If you choose not to add this field or leave it blank on the certificate store (with no default value set), the default of "TMOS" will be used.
+  - **Display Name**=Use Token Authentication Provider Name
+  - **Type**=String
+  - **Default Value**={client preference}
+  - **Depends on**="UseTokenAuth"
+  - **Required**=unchecked

 Please note, after saving the store type, going back into this screen will show three additional Custom Fields: Server Username, Server Password, and Use SSL.
 These are added internally by Keyfactor Command and should not be modified.

 **Entry Parameters Tab**